American Rescue Plan Act: Increased FSA limits

 Chief Marketing Officer, Checkwriters

 Dakota joined Checkwriters in 2013, where he worked in the Sales and Marketing departments and currently serves as Chief Marketing Officer.
-As CMO, he is responsible for the company’s branding, communications, and advertising.
-He also hosts the Checkwriters podcast which seeks to provide listeners with tips, tools, and stories to help build the best processes and experiences at their place of work.
-Before joining Checkwriters, Dakota worked in communications in the U.S. Senate in Washington, D.C.
+He is responsible for the company’s national brand and marketing, corporate communications, and hosts the Checkwriters Podcast.
+Previously, he worked in communications in the U.S. Senate in Washington, D.C.
+He lives with his wife and five children in Massachusetts.

 Go back